ctrl-exec - Security Operations

 The recommended workflow after unpairing is:

-1. Run ctrl-exec unpair <hostname>.
+1. Run ced unpair <hostname>.
 Note the expiry date printed.

 2. Obtain the agent cert serial: